- Email: Michael.Grimaldi@lewisbrisbois.com

 - Fax: 213.250.7900

-Mr. Grimaldi has developed experience as an appellate lawyer and has briefed numerous matters before various state and federal appellate courts.
+Mr. Grimaldi has developed expertise as an appellate lawyer and has argued and briefed numerous matters before various state and federal appellate courts.

 - Defended dental-implant manufacturer in complaint alleging class claims for declaratory relief, implied indemnity, breach of express and warranty, and a violation of California Unfair Competition Law, California Business and Professions Code §§ 17200, et seq.
 Drafted opposition to class counsel’s motion for attorney’s fees and then successfully appealed district court’s order awarding attorney’s fees.
 Drafted the appellate argument that was adopted in a precedential opinion by the Ninth Circuit that the district court's use over the defendants' objection of ex parte, in camera submissions to support its attorneys' fee order violated the defendants' due process rights because an opposing party was entitled to see what attorneys' fees were charged and why, and judicial efficiency could not eclipse the defendants' fundamental right to inspect and challenge these documents.
 Yamada v.
 Nobel Biocare Holding AG, 825 F.3d 536 (9th Cir.
 2016).